 Can I trace a long lost relative?

 At the register office, we only keep records of births, deaths and marriage and the details given at the time of those events.
 We do not keep updated records of a person’s whereabouts.
 Try contacting the electoral register for the district covering the person’s last known address.
-Alternatively, telephone directories can sometimes be useful.

 Can anyone come into the office for a certificate?